Healthy Homes Assessment Flaxmere

 What We Do

-As building inspectors we take on all components of professional house inspections.
-We’re here to ensure that you make the correct choice when it comes to purchasing your next property.
+As building inspectors, we handle all components that come with expert home examinations.
+We’re here to ensure you make the best choice when it comes to purchasing your next property.

-We offer a wide range of services to make sure you are completely informed of the condition of any property that you might be thinking of buying or selling along with other services.
+We offer a wide range of solutions to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling and also other solutions.

-We not only cooperate with you, we also have large clients including municipal councils and banks, and insurance companies.
-Evidently , they appreciate this peace of mind provided, by the data contained that we offer in our reports of building inspections.
+We not only cooperate with you, we also have large clients including municipal councils and banks and insurance companies.
+They seem to appreciate the peace of mind provided, because of the information contained included in our reports on building inspections.

-With our systematic approach to your property inspection and the latest software technology that incorporates digital images into the document, you can actually see any problems that might be discovered.
-Through our detailed report, it is not surprising that we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology which includes digital photos in the reports, you can actually see any issues that may be discovered.
+Through our detailed reporting it’s not surprising that we receive so many referrals from clients our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports